tklebel/data-sharing-policies/analysis/01-analyse-baseline.md

 There is no difference in how successful groups are based on their initial quantile, when there are not networks.

-Below we provide the same for a random network, and for a small network.
+Below we provide the same for a random network (@fig-resources-by-quantile-random-network), and for a small-world network (@fig-resources-by-quantile-small-world-network).